emotionalblueprint/emotional-blueprint/TEG-Code/README.md

 Emotional intelligence in tech is still shallow.
 TEG-Code brings **depth, nuance, and safety** to how we represent emotion in data systems.

+## Why I Created This

+I built TEG-Code because most systems don’t recognize emotional harm until it’s too late.
+We need ways to **see manipulation, defense, and repair**—clearly, structurally, and without shame.

+This is emotional clarity, turned into code.

+## Want to Contribute?

+If you’re building emotionally-aware tools—or you’ve lived through emotional distortion and want to help map it—
+you’re invited.

+You can:
+- Suggest a new card
+- Refine a definition
+- Add a real-world use case or research tag

+Open a pull request or connect through [emotionalblueprint.org](https://emotionalblueprint.org).

 ## Status

 This is version 1.
 The structure and examples will grow.